volusion/element-cli/README.md

 There's only one optional flag for this command, and it's to make your initially-private block public, and available in the world.

 _Protip_: `element update -p`

 * * *

+### `element release`

+When you are ready to push your block live you can use this command.

+### `element release --note "release note for the block`

+There's only one optional flag for this command, and it's to add a release note to your block

+_Protip_: `element update -n "release note for the block"`

+* * *

+### `element rollback`

+If you have a problem with a release you can rollback to a previous release.
+The current release will be moved back to staging and the previous release will become active.
+If you rollback again it will remove the release from staging.
+You can continue to rollback until you only have your original release.

+Each major version can be rolled back individually.
+However, you won't be able to rollback the inital published major version of the block.

+* * *